 Headaches, nausea or fatigue are also other possible positive signs after embryo transfer and they are all due to the changes in hormones after implantation.
 Therefore, they could happen any time after implantation, including within the first two weeks after the embryo transfer.

 How soon after the Embryo Transfer can or should you do a Pregnancy Test?

 Regardless on whether you experienced any of the signs above or not, you are probably wondering how soon after the embryo transfer you can or should do a pregnancy test.

 Now, this is a hard one to answer.
 Medical professionals will tell you not to do a pregnancy test at home and wait for the blood tests.
 If the test turns out to be negative, it could be too early for the stick to pick up the hormones, and this could cause unnecessary stress.

 So a little voice somewhere in your head will tell you to be patient and listen to them.
 Another bigger voice in your head, coupled with your racing and excited heart, will tell you to try a pregnancy test at home.

 How could that hurt?
-If positive I can be happy earlier and be done with the waiting.
-If negative, I still have hope that the blood tests will give me a different result.
+If positive you can be happy earlier and be done with the waiting.
+If negative, you still have hope that the blood tests will give you a different result.
 Or at least that’s what happened with my wife and I the first time 🙂

 Early Pregnancy Tests